Measure for Measure

 Measure for Measure is Shakespeare’s great dark comedy about desire and power.
 His world is familiar: sex is a commodity, government is subject to the leader’s moral whimsy, extreme liberality goes head to head with emergency powers to constrain and punish.
 And lurking in the shadows of this play is the idea that real wisdom comes from unleashed chaos.

-Who’s Afraid of Virginia Woolf.
+Benedict Andrews was last at Belvoir St in 2007 with his brilliant production of Who’s Afraid of Virginia Woolf.
 He’s returned to tackle a play he’s probably born to direct: Shakespeare’s magnificent and explicit meditation on anarchy and authority.

 Theatre for the open-minded.